 i.
 Combinations of the above criteria are used in priority order.
-Where Battling Brook receives more than 87 applications for any one year group, combinations of the criteria will be used to rank the places.
+Where Battling Brook receives more than 59 applications for the reception year group or 87 applications for any other year group, combinations of the criteria will be used to rank the places.
 Where the computerised system throws up an equality of distance for more than one child (who do not have the same home address) the final tie breaker will be by drawing lots.
-The drawing of lots will be undertaken by an independent person, not an employee or governor of the school.
+The drawing of lots will be undertaken by an independent person, not an employee or trustee of the school.
 Anyone refused will have the right to appeal.